sourcegraph/sourcegraph-public-snapshot/doc/admin/observability/alert_solutions.md

 **Possible solutions**

-- **Kubernetes:** Consider increasing CPU limits in the `Deployment.yaml` for the precise-code-intel-worker service.
+- **Kubernetes:** Consider increasing CPU limits in the `Deployment.yaml` for the precise-code-intel-indexer service.
-- **Docker Compose:** Consider increasing `cpus:` of the precise-code-intel-worker container in `docker-compose.yml`.
+- **Docker Compose:** Consider increasing `cpus:` of the precise-code-intel-indexer container in `docker-compose.yml`.
 - **Silence this alert:** If you are aware of this alert and want to silence notifications for it, add the following to your site configuration and set a reminder to re-evaluate the alert:

 ```json